veraleitaodev/getGoals/README.md

   - [Goal page in mobile view](static/images/wireframes/goalPage_mobile.png "wireframe for New Goal page in mobile view");

+Wireframes had been an excellent starting point to this project however, after having login and my goals page in place I have realised that the project would benefit from having a home page and a SMART page, where a visiting user could fill inspired in using the app.

 ## Features

 - Responsive on multiple device sizes